Frequently Asked Questions

 ), and critical errors (error

-setup (as used in Section 13):npm install winston
+setup (as used in Section 13):async-retry

 ) with exponential backoff.
-This adds complexity but improves reliability.
+This adds complexity but improves reliability6.
+Database Schema and Data Layer

-For this basic SMS sending API endpoint, a database is not strictly required.
-Messages are sent based on direct API requests.
+For this basic SMS sending API endpoint, a database is not strictly required – messages are sent based on direct API requests.

 However, if you were building a more comprehensive application (e.g., tracking message history, handling replies, managing user preferences), you would need a database (like PostgreSQL, MongoDB, MySQL).
 This would involve: